 Meteosat Third Generation

-EUMETSAT's next generation of geostationary satellites
+EUMETSAT’s new generation of geostationary satellites

 The Meteosat Third Generation satellite system is set to revolutionise weather forecasting and enable more precise monitoring of our changing atmosphere, land and oceans.

-Building on the decades-long legacy of Meteosat’s first and second generation satellites, Meteosat Third Generation (MTG) will revolutionise storm prediction, enhance weather forecasts, extend climate records, and provide a wide range of essential observations.
+Building on the decades-long legacy of Meteosat’s first and second-generation satellites, Meteosat Third Generation (MTG) will revolutionise storm prediction, enhance weather forecasts, extend climate records, and provide a wide range of essential observations.

 These measurements will underpin services, support livelihoods, and help save lives.